 But despite such criticism, there’s no denying that Norway’s EV-friendly climate policy has swiftly taken a huge amount of emissions out of the equation.

-3. Norway built a robust electric vehicle charging network
+3. Norway built a robust infrastructure for electric vehicle charging

 Norway successfully tackled the two most pervasive fears of would-be EV adopters: range anxiety (running out of charge before getting to a destination, thereby being stranded somewhere) and battery frigidity (cold weather sapping the electric power).